courjimen/techtonica-assignments/API-Project/README.md

 Now you should be able to modify my database from your command line (MAC Terminal) or Postman 🎉 Below are the four CRUD operations you can use to modify my database in Postman and your MAC Terminal:

 ### <ins>Postman</ins>
+For all the following methods, open the postman vs code extension and select new HTTP Request.
+When it opens it will be set to GET and you will need to insert this url: http://localhost:3000/books

 **POST**

+1. Select the POST from the color coded tab dropdown
+2. Select the tab dropdown labelled "params" and select "body"
+3. Click the "x-www-form-urlencoded" option
+4. Enter the following four keys along with their values: <br>
+    -ibsn   <br>
+    -title  <br>
+    -author <br>
+    -format
+5. Send the request and in the response section you will be able to view your new data in postman and when you refresh your local host

 **GET**

+Select the POST from the color coded tab dropdown and insert this url: http://localhost:3000/books the send the request

 **PUT**